joinpursuit/AC_4_Web/units/react/exercises/ajax/dogs_by_breed.md

 Do you see where I'm going here?

 Create a React component with a `state` that keeps track of favorited images.
-Provide a button for a user to request a random image, a button for that user to favorite the current image, and a list below the image of the stored favorites in your state.
+Provide a button for a user to request a random image, a button for that user to favorite the current image, and, below the image, a list of the stored favorites in your state.

 That list should be comprised of links.
 When the user clicks a link, it should trigger an API request for that specific image and re-render the component.